concordant-app/documentation/README.md

 ```
 import { Something } from './another-file'
 ```
-These dependencies are extracted from the code using language specific import clauses (TODO 1).
+These dependencies are extracted from the code using [language specific import clauses](#which-technologies-does-concordant-support).
 More dependencies can also be added by hand (TODO 2).
 See more in the Configuration guide.

 <img align="right" width="50%" height="50%" src="./change%20effects%20screenshot.png">